 For the non interactive DTV service without an IP network return path, SNMP management is not possible.

-Management Information Bases (MIBs) are a collection of objects or definitions that define the properties of managed objects. needs to know the names and types of a subset of objects on AO Docsis CPE (CM) to enable the SNMP manager or management application to perform a minimum subset of operations on AO CPE equipment that are required for successful operation of the network.
+Management Information Bases (MIBs) are a collection of objects or definitions that define the properties of managed objects.
+Wyre needs to know the names and types of a subset of objects on AO Docsis CPE (CM) to enable the Wyre SNMP manager or management application to perform a minimum subset of operations on AO CPE equipment that are required for successful operation of the network.

-The formal definition of this subset of objects, parameters and the operations on them are provided in the format of an SNMP MIB definition in TLN_WRO_TA_G_S_PAAB _ Specification for Device Management).
+The formal definition of this subset of objects, parameters and the operations on them are provided in the format of an SNMP MIB definition in WRO_TA_G_S_PAAB _ Specification for Device Management).

 Reset and Factory Reset specifications